Building AI Microservices with Flask 3.1.3: Async, Scalable, and Production-Ready

 | Better Error Handling | Improved tracebacks in async contexts | Easier debugging under load |

 When building AI microservices, most of your time is spent waiting — waiting for an LLM to respond, waiting for a database query, waiting for an external API.
-Async I/O lets Flask handle other requests during that wait.
+Flask's async support lets you use await for these I/O-bound operations.

 Architecture Overview: Flask as an AI Microservice Layer